Makes you realize how very much

 September fund-raising and awareness activity.

-We're already exchanging emails
+We're already exchanging emails on the subject,

 and hope to all meet somewhere mutually accessible